devleaks/cockpitdecks-docs/docs/Concepts/Introduction.md

 ![[deck-simulator.png|600]]

-Please note that for the above objects, Data, Instruction, and Event, there always is a Cockpitdecks «internal» version of the object, and a simulator version of the object.
+Please note that for the above objects, Variable, Instruction, and Event, there always is a Cockpitdecks «internal» version of the object, and a simulator version of the object.

 # See Also